Bagnell, Missouri

-Bagnell is a town in Miller County, Missouri, United States.
+Bagnell (/'baegnEl/ BAG-nel) is a town in Miller County, Missouri, United States.
 The population was 43 at the 2020 census, down from 93 in 2010.

 History

 Bagnell was platted in 1882, when the railroad was extended through the area.
 The town was named after William Bagnell of St. Louis County, who operated a tie business along the Osage River.
 A post office called Bagnell was established in 1884, and remained in operation until 1942.

 Geography

 Bagnell is in western Miller County, on the north side of Little Gravois Creek where it enters the Osage River, which forms the eastern border of the town.
 It is bordered to the southwest by the city of Lake Ozark.
 Bagnell is accessible by County Highway V, which leads 1 mi southeast from U.S. Route 54 to the center of town.
 The city of Eldon is 9 mi to the north, while Osage Beach is 6 mi to the south.
 Bagnell Dam, which forms the Lake of the Ozarks on the Osage River, is 2 mi southwest of Bagnell.

 According to the U.S. Census Bureau, Bagnell has a total area of 0.60 sqmi, of which 0.47 sqmi are land and 0.13 sqmi, or 21.5%, are water.